Masquers/masquers.github.io/content/meeting/february-18-2022.md

 Sadie asks about Student Body officer positions.

 Radar asks if there is volunteers.

-Volunteers are:
+Volunteers for Student Body officers are:
   - Sadie Stone-McCarty
   - Ethan King

 More discussion will follow up at the next regular meeting.